mcerow/whiskey_sommelier/README.md

   * User ratings also vary when comparing one country to another.
   * ABV percentages are another indication for country.
   * Finally, flavor profile differs among the different countries.
 The flavor profile 'oily' is actually the most significant     feature in our final model.

-  Because the p-value is less than alpha, we reject the null hypothesis that the user scores of whisky bottles coming from all countries are the same.
-The ANOVA result is showing that there is indeed a significant difference in the user scores.
-This warrants a post-hoc analysis in order to determine between which countries has these significant differences.

-Out of 10 pairwise comparisons, 6 of them have significant differences in terms of user ratings.
-There are significant differences in terms of user ratings.
-This can mean that user rating may be a significant feature as predictor of our dependent variable.

 Our next steps regarding our automated whiskey sommelier are: